csswizardry/csswizardry.github.com/_posts/2024-11-26-designing-and-evolving-a-new-performance-score.md

 One bit of data we have access to in CrUX is what percentage of experiences pass the Core Web Vitals threshold.
 For example, to achieve a _Good_ LCP score, you need to serve just 75% of experiences at 2.5s or faster.
-However, many sites will hit much better (or worwse) than this.
+However, many sites will hit much better (or worse) than this.
 For example, above, RIMOWA passes LCP at the 84th percentile and CHANEL at the 85th percentile; conversely, Moncler only passes LCP at the 24th percentile.
 I can pass this into the algorithm to award over- or underachieving.